-When a session is started in either of these ways, one obtains a commandline window with the following type of text (one newline introduced here for linelength reasons)
+When a session is started in either of these ways, one obtains a commandline window with the following kind of text (one newline introduced here for linelength reasons)

-; Loading C:\Leonardo\Pawn-39\remus\Startup\cl\bootfuns.leos
+; Loading C:\Leonardo\Pawn-74\demus\Startup\cl\bootfuns.leos

-Welcome to a session with the Leonardo software individual Pawn-39

-The session is done with the individual's agent called demus This is session number 57 with this agent Network model in indivmap-kb will be loaded -- done Server and communication support will be loaded -- done.
-Attach as client to resource dres.maintain Have checked in with the Registrar LAN attachment is not known for present host, host.dell-dc1
+Welcome to a session with the Leonardo software individual Pawn-74 The session is done with the individual's agent called demus This is session number 29 with this agent ses.001)

-'''

-This session executes on the following Lisp system:

-International Allegro CL Enterprise Edition

-8.1 [Windows] (Jul 28, 2007 7:42)

-Copyright (C) 1985-2007, Franz Inc., Oakland, CA, USA.
+This session executes on the following Lisp system: International Allegro CL Enterprise Edition 8.1 [Windows] (Jul 28, 2007 7:42) Copyright (C) 1985-2007, Franz Inc., Oakland, CA, USA.
 All Rights Reserved.

-'''